 Pets are not allowed due to many Eastern Grey Kangaroos and Pretty Faced Wallabies visiting the park during the day.
 At dusk, they may also be accompanied by Rufus Bettongs.

-There is a dump point for those traveling in caravans.
+There is a dump point for those travelling in caravans.

 Have you been to Cania Gorge?
 Maybe you walked the long Castle Mountain Lookout walk.
 Please leave a comment below.